 Each week the class with the best attendance gets a special mention on the attendance board and receives a certificate, there is a special prize for the class who have the best attendance each month with an overall prize at the end of the year.

-Where a child is unable to attend school due to illness, it is important that the school is informed by telephone or by calling in to the school office by 9.15am.
+Where a child is unable to attend school due to illness, it is important that the school is informed by telephone, text message or by visiting the school office by 9.15am.

 If the school is not informed the absence is recorded as unauthorised on the child’s attendance record in accordance with the Department of Education’s guidelines.
 Absence for reasons other than illness may also be recorded in this way.
 The school has a first day calling procedure where notification has not been received.
 This is to ensure safety and security of children and should not replace a parent’s duty to inform school of absence.